driusan/lmt/Implementation.md

 `CodeBlock` as needed for things like expanding the macros.

-Let's start by just ranging through our files map, and assuming there's a method on code block which does the replacing.
+Let's start by just ranging through our files map, and assuming there's a method on code block which does the replacing for `"Output files"`.

 ```go "Output files"
 for filename, codeblock := range files {